nkoster/runfaas/README.md

 ```

 I am using nodemon here because runfaas is not able to detect and process changes inside
-the functions/ folder at this moment so nodemon takes care of that at this moment.
+the functions/ folder at this moment so nodemon takes care of that for now.
 That's my next challenge.

 ### Deploy a FaaS function